-If you live alone, your total household income can go no higher than $3,751* if you are to qualify for this tax credit.
+If you live alone, your total household income can go no higher than $3,751 if you are to qualify for this tax credit.
 This doesn’t include your Social Security benefits, but it may include SSI payments because they are taxable.
-If you have investments or receive funds from a retirement plan, that will count as income.
+If you have investments or receive funds from a retirement plan or pension fund, these will count as income.
 The program is designed to help low-income seniors, so count your income carefully before you take the time to file for this credit.

-As a senior renter who lives and pays rent in Arizona, if you meet all of these qualifications, you could receive $100 or more from the State of Arizona at the end of 2020.
-The deadline to file is the same as other state and federal income tax filing deadline, April 15 each year, unless there are extenuating circumstances forcing a different due date; for example, the coronavirus pandemic of 2020 the deadline for filing 2019 tax returns was extended out to July 15.
+As a senior renter who lives and pays rent in Arizona, if you meet all of these qualifications, you could receive $100 or more from the State of Arizona at the end of 2021.
+The deadline to file is the same as other individual federal and state income tax filing deadlines, April 15 each year, unless there are extenuating circumstances forcing a different due date; for example, the coronavirus pandemic of 2020 the deadline for filing 2019 tax returns was extended out to July 15.
 It happened again when the deadline for filing 2020 tax returns was extended to May 17.
-I will keep you updated on the date for 2020 taxes through this website, and I can also help you find the proper forms to file for your tax credit.
+I will keep you updated on the date for 2021 taxes through this website, and I can also help you find the proper forms to file for your tax credit.
 Since the deadline of April 15 for filing 2022 returns falls on a Saturday in 2023, your returns won't be due until Monday, April 17, 2023.